The No-Frauds Club » Cosmonarchy-BW » Sites » Mapmaker's Guidebook

 • The majority of mineral nodes should be as close to the town center as possible.

-• All bases with horizontal mineral fields to the right of town center placement should have their mining tested with a Quarry addon.
+• All bases with resources to the right of town center placement should have their mining tested with a Terran addon.

 • See the image below for a before & after, following these rules!